copernicus-mogley/zkav.club/workshops/README.md

 ## Host a Zk Av Club Workshop

-Zk Av Club is a community for people building useful things in open networks.

-We run conversations, recordings, and workshops that help knowledge circulate.

-#### Workshops

 Workshops are conversations, not presentations, where we learn by doing, together.

 Bring questions.
 Bring half-finished ideas.